jkempf42/kube-volttron/cluster-config/README.md

 data center, a VM on a laptop, or even a dedicated server.
 Both nodes need internet connectivity.

-- Installing Docker for the container runtime, the basic Kubernetes services on both nodes and `kubeadm` on both nodes, and the Flannel and Multus CNI plugins on the central node.
+- The basic Kubernetes services on both nodes and `kubeadm` on both nodes, and the Flannel and Multus CNI plugins on the central node.
 Flannel is used for the intra-cluster, pod-to-pod network, and Multus is used to